Super Therm White Paper

 In testing performed by the German engineers, a study was made to determine what materials and at what size is most effective in blocking Infrared radiation or long wave and Visual light or short wave radiation to block the heat wave from entering or passing through the coating.
 Infrared radiation was tested and determined to represent 54% of the heat from radiation.
 43% of the heat was visual light (light spectrum) that heats up the surface and then the surface conducts heat into the building and finally 3% of the heat comes from UV which is not significant.
 Super Therm® tested to block 99.5% of long wave radiation and 92% of short wave radiation.
 The ceramic compounds naturally block UV.
 To successfully block heat waves and heat build-up on a surface, the chosen ceramic compounds perform the functions of blocking heat waves from passing through the coating into the building and other ceramic compounds will block the heat that would normally build up on the surface that would then conduct to the interior.

-From 1992-2010, an additional 2900 compounds (total of 3600) have been tested to find compounds that can improve the existing heat block coatings or develop new insulative coating or high heat coatings that provide answers to insulation problems in industrial environments.
+From 1992-2010, an additional 2900 compounds were tested to find compounds that can improve the existing heat block coatings or develop new insulative coating or high heat coatings that provide answers to insulation problems in industrial environments.
 In many areas of the industrial complexes or types of operations, fiberglass or rock wool, cannot work well and concrete mixtures are not a good solution.
 The high temperature coatings developed can be sprayed into place with few man hours, easy to apply, safe to use for workers and the environment and are extremely effective.

-A tremendous amount of discovery and testing was performed over a 22 year period to determine the best selection of ceramic compounds to provide a total insulative program.
-From the research used to develop Super Therm®, additional research has continued on ceramic compounds and the combinations of these compounds to find the right balance of ceramics to build other coatings used for high heat insulation as for hot pipes and furnace wall and ceiling uses as well as Fire controls for structural steel, apartments, housing and industrial uses to protect all building materials used in construction.
+A tremendous amount of discovery and testing has been performed since 1989 to determine the best selection of ceramic compounds to provide a total insulative program.
+From the research used to develop Super Therm®, additional research has continued on ceramic compounds and the combinations of these compounds to find the right balance of ceramics to build other coatings used for high heat insulation as for hot pipes and furnace wall and ceiling uses as well as fire controls for structural steel, apartments, housing and industrial uses to protect all building materials used in construction.

 The R&D concept was understood early on that this was the only way to full understand a compound and how it could or would act when mixed into a resin system with water and other raw materials.
 There are no books written with a study of ceramic compounds and how each functions or fails in all circumstances of wet or where it is mixed into a formula.
 Therefore, the R&D concept is a daily, weekly, monthly and yearly process on any and all new compounds brought to our attention.
 The search is ongoing and will continue looking for the next major breakthrough in heat control.